pkscout/exautomation/README.md

 `'default': '<string>'` (If the field is empty, put this default value in the field instead)

 * **Notes**
-If your `search` don't find anything, the entire original field will be returned.
+If your `search` doesn't find anything, the entire original field will be returned.
 By putting `r` in front of the string for the search and replace sections you don't have to escape slash characters.

 #### Trim Choice List (trimchoicelist)